 Having had a quick look around the articles online I have seen there are a number of different saws and tools that people recommend for this process.
 I will however be providing my own recommendations based on my experience.

-I personally favor an oscillating tool for making these door jamb cuts.
+I personally favor an oscillating tool (Amazon link) for making these door jamb cuts.
 For those that don’t know this tool I will write an article dedicated to it, but for the time being, understand that one of its many cutting functions allows you to make accurate door jamb cuts.

 Galaxy Pro Oscillating Tool